-We turn to Endsley's (1995, 2006) theory of situational awareness to explain the cognition that reinforces and helps teachers attain classroom withitness.
+We turn to Endsley’s (1995, 2006) theory of situational awareness to explain the cognition that reinforces and helps teachers attain classroom withitness.
 Situational awareness has been shown to play a crucial role in professional domains where there are multiple factors to attend to and monitor, particularly when these factors can change rapidly and interact together in complicated ways.
-There are three levels to situational awareness: 1) perception, which relies on the intake of environmental input; 2) comprehension, which requires that a person understand the meaning and relevance of the perceived information; and 3) projection, which is the ability to predict the dynamic implications of current events and anticipate future events.
+There are three levels to situational awareness: (1) perception, which relies on the intake of environmental input; (2) comprehension, which requires that a person understands the meaning and relevance of the perceived information; and (3) projection, which is the ability to predict the dynamic implications of current events and anticipate future events.

 The quality of situational awareness has also been shown to differ based on expertise (Endsley 2006).
 Based on teacher expertise differences outlined earlier, our model presumes that novices typically become overloaded in their efforts to perceive information, understand its meaning, and respond appropriately.
 Moreover, their understanding of what is relevant and significant in a situation is often inefficient and error prone.
 This is mainly attributed to their lack of an experiential basis for interpreting professional situations and the limitations this imposes on their attention and working memory.
 Experts, however, have already developed knowledge that we presume take the form of appropriate scripts for maintaining an effective awareness of a situation without the impediments characterizing novices.
 They have numerous scripts for typical events within the larger system of classroom management, and this knowledge helps guide their perceptual attention more efficiently.
 These classroom management scripts support integration of differing internal and external situational factors that transform into efficient, meaningful interpretations of perceptual input.
-This integrated awareness fuels teachers´ ability to monitor events, notice enabling conditions, project future events, and determine appropriate actions to manage the classroom.
-This awareness equates to withitness, and such ongoing, well-integrated situational awareness is the baseline for teachers´ professional vision.
+This integrated awareness fuels teachers’ ability to monitor events, notice enabling conditions, project future events, and determine appropriate actions to manage the classroom.
+This awareness equates to withitness, and such ongoing, well-integrated situational awareness is the baseline for teachers’ professional vision.

 Again, our explanation of the model proceeds from left to right, although the model itself is not entirely linear, as indicated by the arrows in the model.
 It is worth noting that situational awareness is tightly coupled with mode of cognition (explained below), so these components are grouped together.
-Perception and event representation interact with these components in a recurring loop of input and interpretation as ongoing perceptual processing updates cognizance of events – i.e., situational awareness – which impacts the pace of event detection – i.e., mode of cognition – and the meaning attached to classroom events.
+Perception and event representation interact with these components in a recurring loop of input and interpretation as ongoing perceptual processing updates cognizance of events—i.e., situational awareness—which impacts the pace of event detection—i.e., mode of cognition—and the meaning attached to classroom events.